IQSS/dataverse/doc/Import Datasets survey.md

     - *Decision* Separate commands
 * Do we have a task to clean up deprecated code?
 Seems like something we need to, and is quite easy.

+## Common activities
+* Creating DOIs
+* Validating a dataset
+* Saving a dataset version
+    - compare `UpdateDatasetCommand` to `UpdateDatasetVersionCommand`

+**Note: See consolidation TODO at ReturnDatasetToAuthorCommand**

 ## Done log
 * Removed deprecated `name` field from `DataFile` (including related methods which were not used).
 * `IdServiceBean`: Code cleanup for dispatch and code-to-interface (rather than implementing classes).